fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ---
-title: Build Your First Time-Series Chart | FusionCharts
+title: Build Your First Time-Series Chart | FusionTime
 description: This article outlines the steps to be executed for creating your first chart.
 heading: Create Your First Chart
 ---